MRO inventory is one of the oft-forgotten types of inventory. It doesn’t directly generate revenue, so it doesn’t generate much attention.

-The accepted benefits within manufacturing of using third-party MRO services is that it frees businesses up to focus on their core functions.
+The accepted benefits within manufacturing of using third-party MRO services is that it frees businesses up to focus on their core functions, like maximizing their presence in an online marketplace.
 And that, well, third parties are just able to do a better job with MRO inventory control.
 Many industry folks also bring up an increase in labor productivity and leverage for purchasing discounts when using third-party MRO inventory management.

 MRO Inventory Best Practices

 Anyone looking for MRO inventory best practices will benefit from these seven MRO inventory control tips:

 - Define the MRO inventory items that are business critical.
 There are some things that fall within MRO inventory that won’t cripple your business if they’re missing.
 But there are some that will.
 Identify those items, along with their usage rate and minimum reorder points.
 Whatever you do, don’t let the replenishment of these items slip through the cracks.